IsaacSShade/IsaacSShade/README.md

 * Languages are C++/lua and wanting to learn more about python
 * Expertise in object-oriented-programming from regular experience in lua which C++ expanded upon and explained what was running in the background
 * Extremely adaptable and quick to learn - years of independently learning allow me to figure out how to achieve results beyond my skill level

+### Group Collaboration
+* Can effectively use tools such as Trello, Discord, and Google Docs to organize ideas, communicate effectively, and brainstorm or document important information